lucasjoliveau/doc/fr/developer/tutorials/web.md

 This will create a `petstore` folder wherever you executed the command.
-You then need to add that folder to Odoo’s [`addons path`](../reference/cli.html#cmdoption-odoo-bin-addons-path), create a new database and install the `oepetstore` module.
+You then need to add that folder to Konvergo ERP’s [`addons path`](../reference/cli#cmdoption-odoo-bin-addons-path), create a new database and install the `oepetstore` module.

 If you browse the `petstore` folder, you should see the following content: